josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 As a rule, an `Observable` *does nothing* until something subscribes.

-Confirm this for yourself by temporarily removing the `subscribe()`, clicking "Dashboard", then clicking "Heroes".
-You'll see the full list of heroes again.
+Confirm this for yourself by temporarily removing the `subscribe()`, clicking "Dashboard", then clicking "Heroes". you will see the full list of heroes again.

 </div>